mlanza/seqkit/README.md

 A toolkit for [Logseq](https://logseq.com) that exposes knowhow to agents.
 Prefer command-line tools to MCP tools because they're composeable and available to humans and agents alike.
 It's easier to wrap a command-line tool as an MCP server, than the reverse.

 Your local-first commonplace book is a near perfect spot for keeping all the information and instructions an agent needs to thrive.
 It is an excellent store for skills.
 Tag a page `Skills` and describe it with a `description` property.
-Include any `prerequisites` (another property) that make sense and you're ready to go.
-Prerequisites are automatically included when using `about`.
+Include any `prerequisites` that make sense and you're ready to go.
+Prerequisite topics are automatically included when calling `about`.

 Sample frontmatter in a Logseq page: